The 13 Sexiest Things To Say To a Woman

 Want proof?
-Researchers at the University of Washington say they can predict with 90 percent accuracy whether couples will divorce or stay married simply by listening to them talk for a few minutes.
-After reviewing data from more than 500 couples in discussion, psychologist John Gottman, Ph.D., of the University of Washington’s Relationship Research Institute, and applied mathematicians James Murray and Kristin Swanson have come up with a mathematical model that can predict likelihood of divorce.
+An oft-cited 2000 study from the University of Washington reported that researchers could predict with 90 percent accuracy whether couples will divorce or stay married simply by listening to them talk for a few minutes.
+After reviewing data from more than 500 couples, psychologist John Gottman, Ph.D, and his colleagues came up with a mathematical model that can predict the likelihood of divorce.
 They dub it the "Dow Jones Industrial Average for marital conversation."
 A 5-to-1 ratio of positive comments to negative ones indicates a healthy marriage, they say.
 A ratio lower than that suggests trouble ahead.

 Every long-term relationship is a celebration of two people beating the odds.
-But the longer the two of you are together, the more couples you'll know who didn't make it.
-Each time a friend or neighbor goes through a divorce, it can send one or both of you looking for cracks in your own marriage.
-And that can have a dampening effect on your wife’s sex drive.
+The longer the two of you are together, the more couples you'll know who didn't make it.
 Consider a survey that asked 2,000 women for the key factor in deciding whether or not they will sleep with a partner: Forty-six percent responded "knowing where the relationship is headed."
-To rekindle her desire, focus her attention on the commitment you've made to her.
+To rekindle her desire, and affirm how much she means to you, focus her attention on the commitment you've made to her.
 The house, the kids, the wedding album—they're all still there, but she needs spoken evidence, too.

-Also, be sure to memorize the Secrets of the Best Relationships.
+When the two of you have alone time together, focus on that.
 In bed, focus on each other and the moment as much as possible, whether or not it leads to sex.
 "Don't bring critical conversations into the bed.
 These are some of the most important minutes in your relationship each day," says Parrott.
-And if things do heat up, you’ll definitely want to know the Yoga Moves that Will Transform Your Sex Life.

 Here's a shocker: When it comes to sexual fantasies, women are more selfish than men.
-In a University of California at Santa Cruz survey of 85 men and 77 women ages 21 to 45, more than two-thirds of the men said they fantasized about pleasing their partners, while more than half of the women fantasized about their own pleasure.
+In a 2004 survey by the University of California at Santa Cruz of 85 men and 77 women ages 21 to 45, more than two-thirds of the men said they fantasized about pleasing their partners, while more than half of the women fantasized about their own pleasure.
 "Women focus on themselves in fantasy because in real life the man's pleasure is prioritized," says study author Eileen Zubriggan, Ph.D.
-Key in to her fantasy; let her know her wish is your command.
+Key into your partner's fantasy; let her know her wish is your command.

 Tune in to your wife's sexual calendar by timing her menstrual cycle, suggests Scott Haltzman, M.D., the author of The Secrets of Happily Married Men.
 Then time your romantic weekends accordingly.
 Ovulation raises testosterone levels, which makes some women extremely horny during their most fertile days.
-The science: A study of 68 sexually active women published in the Journal of Human Reproduction revealed elevated levels of testosterone and an average 24 percent increase in frequency of intercourse during the 6 days leading up to each woman's ovulation.
+The science: A study of 68 sexually active women published in the Journal of Human Reproduction revealed elevated levels of testosterone and an average 24 percent increase in the frequency of intercourse during the 6 days leading up to each woman's ovulation.
 Calculate the start of this magic window by counting 2 weeks after she begins her period and subtracting 6 days.
-And for travel-related inspiration, here are the 11 Ultimate Adventure Vacations.

 "Many women need a transition period between dealing with the stress of work and family life and feeling sexual," says Ian Kerner, Ph.D., the author of She Comes First: The Thinking Man's Guide to Pleasuring a Woman.